Hieromon/AutoConnect/mkdocs/menu.md

 ## <i class="fa fa-bars"></i> Reset...

-Reset the ESP8266/ESP32, it will start rebooting.
+Reset the ESP8266/ESP32 module, it will start rebooting.
 After rebooting complete, the ESP8266/ESP32 module begins establishing the previous connection with WIFI_STA mode, and *esp8266ap* or *esp32ap* of an access point will disappear from WLAN.

 <img src="../images/resetting.png" style="width:280px;" />